sunghwan2/demo/README.md

 </br>

+# OnnPlayer - Video streamig Player for Unity WebGL

-OnnPlayer™ for Unity is a Adaptive bit rate video streaming player for WebGL based Unity games and apps supported on Chome and Safari on Android, iOS, Windows and macOS.
+<p  style="margin-left:auto;margin-right:auto"  width="300px"  align="left"> OnnPlayer™ for Unity is a Adaptive bit rate video streaming player for WebGL based Unity games and apps supported on Chome and Safari on Android, iOS, Windows and macOS.
 OnnPlayer's Unity video plugin also supports **Widevine DRM-protected** HLS & DASH streaming on **Chrome** and **Fairplay DRM-protected** HLS streaming on **Safari**.

 This repository contains the OnnPlayer™ Unity  WebGL video streaming player plugin features list as well as an installation guide.
-If you want to get a copy of our fully working demo, contact us at [Onnet Systems](https://www.onnetsystems.net/contact.html).
+If you want to get a copy of our fully working demo, contact us at [Onnet Systems](https://www.onnetsystems.net/contact.html).</p>